rsyncOSX/RsyncOSXdocs/content/post/Restore.md

 title =  "Restore files"
 tags = ["restore"]
 categories = ["synchronize"]
+description = "How to restore files, there are two options."
 +++
 There are two types of restore files:
 - Full restore